1:2 Brute Force Consensus

 In other words, to be assured that no one is going to tamper with your transaction, we must make sure the miner (eg. the computer randomly assigned to place your transaction into the ledger) is trustworthy.

-In a traditional centralized banking ledger this answer is easy.
-Chase Bank as a transaction validator has a legal and financial best interest to make sure your transaction goes through.
+In a traditional centralized banking ledger validation is easy.
+Chase Bank as a transaction validator has a legal and financial best interest to make sure your transaction goes through without being tampered with.

-But how can we possibly guarantee that a total stranger will act honestly and not attempt to maliciously change the ledger for their own best interest?
+In a future where potentially Chase does not exist, how can we possibly guarantee that a total stranger will process out transactions honestly and not attempt to maliciously change the ledger for their own best interest?

 Chase stores billions of transactions in a single place (with a few redundant backups here and there in case things go wrong) but by and large does not need to spend significant resources to send each new transaction into the system.
 Rather they spend large resources protecting a monolithic system, and amortize that cost over all of their transactions.